 Free weights are cheaper, burn more calories and exercise a wider range of muscles in the body.
 On the other hand, weight machines provide more support, are therefore less risky and better for physical therapy.
-Free weights can be moved freely, such as a dumbbell, barbell, pulley system, medicine ball, ankle weight, or low-row device.
+Free weights, such as a dumbbell, barbell, pulley system, medicine ball, ankle weight, or low-row device, can be moved freely.
 Weight machines, on the other hand, are usually only capable of moving in two directions, and include the pec deck.

 Machine weights are able to isolate certain muscles better, and so are good for structural bodybuilding.
 Resistance machines are also a good choice for beginners because they are supportive, easy to use and save time.